Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 - **Compute fees (gas)**: To prevent spamming, validators can set minimum gas fees for transactions to be included in their mempool.
 At the end of every block, compute fees are disbursed to the participating validators proportional to their stake.

-- **Stability fees**: To stabilize the value of Luna, the protocol charges a small fee ranging from 0.1% to 1% on every Terra transaction, capped at 1 TerraSDR.
-This is paid in any Terra currency, and is disbursed proportional to each validators' stake at the end of every block in TerraSDR.
+- **Stability fees**: To stabilize the value of Luna, the protocol charges a small fee ranging from 0.1% to 1% on every Daodiseo transaction, capped at 1 DaodiseoSDR.
+This is paid in any Daodiseo currency, and is disbursed proportional to each validators' stake at the end of every block in DaodiseoSDR.

-- **Swap fees**: A small spread is charged on market swap transactions between Luna and any Terra currency, which is then used to reward validators that faithfully report oracle exchange rates.
-The fee for swaps between different Terra stablecoins is called the Tobin tax.
+- **Swap fees**: A small spread is charged on market swap transactions between Luna and any Daodiseo currency, which is then used to reward validators that faithfully report oracle exchange rates.
+The fee for swaps between different Daodiseo stablecoins is called the Tobin tax.

 This total revenue is divided among a validator's staking pool according to each validator's weight.
 The revenue is then divided among delegators in proportion to each delegator's stake.
 Note that a commission on delegators' revenue is applied by the validator before it is distributed.